State of the Province Address 2021

 - Dignity and wellbeing

 What is the State of the Province Address (SOPA)?

 - The State of the Province Address is a speech made by the Premier or provincial head.

 - The event usually marks the official opening of the Provincial Parliament.

 - The speech is delivered in front of members of the provincial executive, including the Speaker, Deputy Speaker and the Secretary.

 This year the State of the Province Address was held at the Emil Weder High School Hall in Genadendal.
 Only invited guests could attend.
 In line with COVID regulations in respect of public gatherings, a maximum of 50 persons were allowed in the venue.

 Watch SOPA live!

-The Premier's Address was streamed on Premier Winde's Facebook page and the Western Cape Parliament's YouTube Channel.
+You can watch the live stream of the speech on Premier Winde's Facebook page.
+The Western Cape Parliament's YouTube Channel. will also stream the speech.
 You can also get involved in the conversation on Facebook, Instagram and Twitter.

 Watch the Western Cape State of the Province Address 2021